mawlid1431/CentFund-Africa/README.md

-# 🌟 CentFund Africa Website
+# 🌟 CertFund Africa Website

 A modern, professional platform built with React, TypeScript, Tailwind CSS, and Supabase.
 Connect students with sponsors to fund professional certifications and unlock career opportunities.